 Pharma and medical technology companies spend a LOT of money to promote their products to doctors and other healthcare providers.
 This marketing takes the form of gifts, meals, invitations to conferences, highly paid scientific advice, research grants, sponsorships, etc.

 This marketing is highly effective.
-It often distorts medical knowledge and practice and increases product sales Stamatakis E , Weiler R , Ioannidis JP.
+It increases drug sales and distorts medical knowledge and practices Stamatakis E , Weiler R , Ioannidis JP.
 Undue industry influences that distort healthcare research, strategy, expenditure and practice: a review.
 Eur J Clin Invest 2013;43:469–75. … Continue reading.
-It also places a heavy and increasing burden on health care costs.
+It also places a heavy and increasing burden on health care systems.
 And while it benefits doctors financially and otherwise (e.g. greater career opportunities), it can put patients at unnecessary risk.

 Several health scandals have repeatedly brought these problematic marketing practices into sharp focus, and called for more stringent regulation.